andrew-spade-acn/d3-react-presentation/PITCHME.md

 Pros:
 * This looks like React!
+* HOCs are a great pattern for enhancing components
-* Can break everything into its own components, leading to more modular code
+* Can break everything into smaller components, leading to modular, reusable code
 * HMR, TTD, and lifecycle hooks!

 Cons: